3. Credit for prior learning

 If you are a graduate of either a three-year or four-year degree program, and are applying to a degree program, you may be considered for advanced standing.
 Credit may only be granted for courses with a grade of 65 per cent (C) or better.
 Some program exceptions apply (see program outline).

-3.4 Articulation and transfer agreements
+3.4 Articulation and pathway agreements

 Changes and updates to articulation/transfer opportunities occur throughout the year.
 Changes may occur in program offerings, admission requirements and transfer credit exemptions granted by participating institutions.
 You must check directly with the articulating/transfer institution for any related current information and status.

 If you are entering Georgian College from another educational institution that has an articulation agreement with us, you must identify this at the point of your admission application so that appropriate transfer credits can be assigned.
-Failure to disclose prior education is considered an act of academic dishonesty (Section 8 Academic integrity).
+Failure to disclose prior education is considered an act of academic dishonesty (Section 8.
+Academic integrity).

-3.4.1 Pathways through partnerships
+3.4.3 Pathways through partnerships

 Georgian College works with university partners to develop joint degree-diploma programs to offer seamless and effective pathways for you.
 We are proud to partner with the following innovative postsecondary institutions: